developer-portal/content/tech/languages/python/python-installation.md

 If you want to **exit** Python, press `Ctrl` + `D`.

-To run a program written in Python type `python3`, the path and the name of the program.
+To run a program written in Python, type `python3` followed by the path and name of the program.
 Like this:

 ```bash
 $ python3 example.py